Volue-Public/energy-smp-docs/docs/mesh/rest-api/introduction.md

 ## Mesh session usage

 When using the API it is necessary to create a session in Mesh to "work" within.
-If you don't have a session you will not be able to do execute any operation.
+If you don't have a session you will not be able to execute any operation.
 Each session has an automatic time-out of 5 minutes, and if there is no activity against the session within such a timeframe, the session is automatically terminated without storing any changes in that session.

-A way to prevent the automatic timeout to take place, it is possible to call the ExtendSession method which will make the session active 5 more minutes.
+A way to prevent the automatic timeout to take place, it is possible to call the `ExtendSession` method which will make the session active 5 more minutes.

 ### Commit and rollback functionality

-The data within a session are automatically updated with changes commited from other sessions in Mesh and changes commited directly to the database from outside of Mesh.
+The data within a session are automatically updated with changes committed from other sessions in Mesh and changes committed directly to the database from outside of Mesh.

-User changes that are added to a session is not not shared outside of the session before it is commited to the database using the Commit method.
-This method will save all changes added since the last Commit or Rollback operation.
+User changes that are added to a session are not not shared outside of the session before it is committed to the database using the `Commit` method.
+This method will save all changes added since the last `Commit` or `Rollback` operation.

-If the changes added to the session is not wanted to be performed, the Rollback method will remove all changes added since the last Commit or Rollback operation.
+If the changes added to the session should not be performed, the `Rollback` method will remove all changes added since the last `Commit` or `Rollback` operation.

 ### Short or long running sessions